Mythical Phoenix Digital Painting

 Painting a Purple Phoenix Bird Rising Up out of the Flames!

 Well, it seems I’ve taken forever at getting this post done for my Mythical Phoenix Bird!
-The actual artwork has been done for quite some time now along the first part of the video or screen recording of it as well.
+The actual artwork has been done for quite some time now along with the first part of the video or screen recording of it as well.
 So, I thought I better get this post done finally, lol!
-Yes, I made a video of the process, which I will try to include here as soon as possible!
+Yes, I made a video of the process, which I’ve finally gotten around to adding here in the video above…

 Hopefully.
 LOL!
 I have to upload it, so we’ll see how that goes…

 Sketching & Drawing a Fiery Purple Phoenix Rising Out of the Ashes

 If you haven’t yet checked out my previous post from ages ago, you might find it interesting to check that out first.
 But, to make a long story short, this Phoenix painting was done first with actual pencil and paper and later scanned into the computer to paint over it and add even more details.
 The painting software I used for the entire process is Krita, which is free to download from their website if you want to give it a try.

 Remember the original drawing of this?
 And, the purple outline I later drew around it digitally in my previous post where I shared this drawing?

 Below is the next step in painting this bird…

 A Few More Steps Done in the Painting